Child Birth Injury in Nampa, ID

 Medline states that intrahepatic cholestasis is a potentially fatal liver disorder that develops in pregnant women.
 Usually presenting in the 3rd trimester, bile builds up in the liver impairing the function.
 This is accompanied by severe itching, jaundice, and gallstones.
 It can also cause the child to be stillborn.

 Why Should You Take Action for Your Child Birth Injury?

 It is essential that any parent whose child has been diagnosed with a birth injury in Nampa, take action to seek financial compensation.
 The most practical reason to pursue a childbirth injury lawsuit is to protect your financial future.
 A child and their mother may have to deal with a lifetime of setbacks and disabilities.
 The costs for treatment, medical equipment, and medications can overwhelm your budget quickly.
 As well, the trajectory of your life or your child’s can depend on pursuing civil action.

 The CDC states that Idaho’s infant mortality rate has been falling in recent years.
 Nampa residents should know that the current infant mortality rate is 5.0 infant deaths per every 1,000 live births.
 Still, if your child has been hurt during delivery due to negligence or malpractice, you may want to engage the services of an experienced attorney in Nampa.

 Work With an Experienced Local Child Birth Injury Lawyer in Nampa, Idaho

-State laws dictate the parameters of a medical malpractice case.
-So if you suspect child birth injury medical malpractice in Nampa, you should take action.
+If you suspect child birth injury medical malpractice in Nampa, you should take action.
 Find a local child birth injury lawyer to navigate the often difficult waters of birth injury lawsuits.
 We can even help you connect with an attorney across Idaho state lines.